 Wei, Shu, and Wu are three states that are commonplace names in gaming nowadays if you’ve ever heard of Koei Tecmo.
 I personally have the unabridged literature collection from Guanzhong Luo and Moss Roberts and can’t recommend it enough, I’ve always been infatuated with The Romance of the Three Kingdoms.
 Reading about the wars, playing games where you control officers, or building the empires, there’s a reason it’s so popular!
 But, what if you wanted to be the one to establish the families, lead the ancient Chinese civilization, conduct diplomacy, go toe-to-toe in combat, and more?!
 That’s where Romance of the Three Kingdoms XIV comes in!

 Developed and published by Koei Tecmo, an infamous Japanese studio with over 4 decades of experience in the business, starting out as simply ‘Koei’ before absorbing Tecmo back in 2010.
-Koei Tecmo are also the studio that coined the term ‘Musou’, a popular genre which now spans dozens of game series’: Dynasty Warriors, Samurai Warriors, Warriors Orochi, Attack on Titan, Gundam Warriors, etc, the list goes on and on!
+Koei Tecmo are also the studio that coined the term ‘Musou’, a popular genre that now spans dozens of game series’: Dynasty Warriors, Samurai Warriors, Warriors Orochi, Attack on Titan, Gundam Warriors, etc, the list goes on and on!
 However, one of their oldest franchises, The Romance of the Three Kingdoms, originally published its first title in 1985 and now, 35 years later, we saw the release of the fourteenth game in the series.

 To explain the story behind The Romance of the Three Kingdoms would be absurd due to the lengthy history, so I’ll keep my explanation short and direct – You’ll be conquering China on a single realistic map through strategies, troop management, administration, diplomatic means, and much more immersive actions.
 Played over several campaigns with the addition of extra DLC scenarios, historical characters, pre-made and user-created officers, Romance of the Three Kingdoms XIV is a historic simulator where you’ll control the various outcomes via your advised and strategic decision making.

 Let me clear the air by stating that this is my first entry into the series, and even though the series spans 35 years, it could very well be the first for some of you as well – so bear with me if you’re a seasoned vet.
 When booting up the game it helpfully advises you to clear the tutorials first, a simple statement which a lot of people usually don’t bother with yet I’d highly recommend you do so if you’re new.
 The tutorials themselves are very well done, explaining a multitude of options in each section with ease.
 Though that isn’t to say there wasn’t any disappointment to be had.
-Throughout the tutorials, you see the occasional pop-up which touches base on complex mechanics that you can read up on within the in-game encyclopedia – I wish they had given us a full tutorial which goes into visual detail with every aspect, rather than pointing you in the right direction but not demonstrating things fully.
+Throughout the tutorials, you see the occasional pop-up which touches base on complex mechanics that you can read up on within the in-game encyclopedia – I wish they had given us a full tutorial that goes into visual detail with every aspect, rather than pointing you in the right direction but not demonstrating things fully.

 Upon starting up the actual game for the very first time, it is very easy to feel overwhelmed with the sheer amount of mechanics that weren’t covered, expecting you to already have existing knowledge from prior entries.
 The problem that I faced was that I now had to sit down and pretty much read the entire in-game encyclopedia to get a grasp on these new mechanics, which wasn’t an easy task as it`s HUGE!
-I personally found that it was simpler to just struggle through the game and learn anything I wasn’t sure on first-hand by trial-and-error, referring to the detailed explanations when I found myself truly lost.
+I personally found that it was simpler to just struggle through the game and learn anything I wasn’t sure about first-hand by trial-and-error, referring to the detailed explanations when I found myself truly lost.
 Although, once you’ve overcome the initial overwhelming nature of the game, and got to grips with the core mechanics, you start to adapt and understand new functions much quicker and easier.

-Romance of the Three Kingdoms XIV is presented through lengthy scenarios, some reflect historical accuracy whilst others are fictitious – there are also five waves of DLC packs which include new scenarios to play.
+Romance of the Three Kingdoms XIV is presented through lengthy scenarios, some reflect historical accuracy whilst others are fictitious – there are also five waves of DLC packs that include new scenarios to play.
 Before starting a scenario you’ll be tasked with choosing which family to play as.
-Every family comes with their own employed officers, different difficulties, political beliefs, ranking, and other statistical differences.
+Every family comes with its own employed officers, different difficulties, political beliefs, ranking, and other statistical differences.
 You’ll need to take into consideration your gameplay style when making your choice as every character has different strengths, attributes, policies, and tactics.
 If “brains before brawn” is your mantra, by ruling through leadership, then it is sensible you’d choose Cao Cao.
 But, if you have an iron fist for military prowess and want to strong-arm your opponents then you’re more likely to play as Hua Xiong.

 This is where the aforementioned experience of prior entries would be very beneficial.
 Each leader and their officers all have different rankings denoting what they’re capable of, policies that will grant you bonuses depending on unfolding events, tactics that will shape and influence the way your troops will battle, and formation choices of how your troops hold their rank, all before choosing the scenario itself.